Kutub Ahmed Mazumder

 Kutub Ahmed Mazumder (c.
 1939 – 27 November 2019) was an Indian teacher and politician from Assam belonging to Indian National Congress.
 He was a member of the Assam Legislative Assembly.

 Biography

 Mazumder was a Manipuri Muslim.
 He graduated from Gurucharan College in 1961.
 He was elected as a member of the Assam Legislative Assembly from Sonai in 2006 as an Indian National Congress candidate.
 Later, he quit the party and joined All India United Democratic Front.
-He contested from Silchar in Indian general election, 2014 but he could not win.
-Later, he joined Indian National Congress again.
+He contested from Silchar in the 2014 Indian general election but did not win.
+Later, he rejoined Indian National Congress.

 Mazumder died of cardiac arrest on 27 November 2019 at the age of 80.